Aontrol/Smart-Traffic-Simulator/README.md

 > *Add a screenshot or GIF of your simulator running here (if applicable)*

 ---

-## 📄 License

-MIT License.
-Feel free to modify and use it for learning or enhancements.

----

 Let me know if you want:

 * A sample **GIF demo**